FallBestSeason/bikeRacer/readme.txt

     -the gameplay loop and car upgrading of forza motorsport 3 -the gun building of escape from tarkov
     -the customization of FR legends
+    -my love of fixed gear bikes and the scene

 I am making this game to get better at coding.
 I have an associates in software development but I don't yet feel capable of working in an enterprise setting.